p-ranav/lc/README.md

 20973777 some_large_file
 ```

-## Performance
+## Performance Benchmark

+* This performance benchmark was run on an [NVIDIA DGX-1](https://docs.nvidia.com/dgx/dgx1-user-guide/introduction-to-dgx1.html#topic_hardware-specs) system.
+* Use `tools/make_large_file.py` to create files of desired size, filled with random data.
-For large files, this line counter can be 5-10 times faster than `wc -l` depending on compute resources.
+* For large files, this line counter can be 5-10 times faster than `wc -l` depending on compute resources.

 | File size | Lines     | `wc -l <file>` | `./lc <file>` |
 |----------:|----------:|---------------:|--------------:|